Selvaticus/mit-6.824-2020/lab2/README.md

 * Fixed the RequestVote RFC to handle out of date state properly.
 Now we should be resetting to follower whenever the current raft is out of date.

 * Changed the way we check for reelection timeouts.
 Use the reelection timeout and lastComms time to trigger reelection. (insted of previous 2 * heartbeat)

+Finally found a nasty deadlock bug with mutex locks and channels.
+I've fixed the bug and now all tests for part 2A pass.
+Code is still pretty ugly and needs some care

+Things to improve:

+* Handle the timers better

+* Implement reset of election timer (This can possibly cause liveliness issues)

+* Implement better print debug function (More information provided)

+* Handle the "kill signal" better

+* Clean up the fix for the deadlock bug between mutex locks and channels